zogzog/cubicweb/doc/book/en/tutorials/base/create-cube.rst

 A view has a set of methods complying with the `View` class interface (`cubicweb.common.view`).

-*CubicWeb* provides a lot of standard views for the type `EntityView`;
+|cubicweb| provides a lot of standard views for the type `EntityView`;
 for a complete list, read the code in directory ``cubicweb/web/views/``.

-A view is applied on a `result set` which contains a set of entities we are trying to display. *CubicWeb* uses a selector mechanism which computes for each available view a score: the view with the highest score is then used to display the given `result set`.
+A view is applied on a `result set` which contains a set of entities we are trying to display. |cubicweb| uses a selector mechanism which computes for each available view a score: the view with the highest score is then used to display the given `result set`.
 The standard library of selectors is in ``cubicweb.selector``.